battesonb/battesonb.github.io/docs/_posts/2023-08-20-webgpu-game-7-movement-and-terrain.markdown

 export function lerp(a: number, b: number, ratio: number) {
   const t = clamp(0, 1, ratio);
-  // fun fact, I wrote a way more complicated equation here and ended up //
-  // flipping the start (a) and end (b) values.
-The definition above made me
-  // rethink what I had written. return a + t * (b - a);
+  return a + t * (b - a);
 }
 ```